 Caching

-The caching options decides how the downloaded data is handled.
+The caching options decide how the downloaded data is handled.
 If In Memory is selected, all the downloaded data will be kept in memory.
 Processing, such as XSLT will also happen in memory.
 If the downloaded data is large, the machine can run out of memory.
 If this happens, switch to File type caching.

 Besides saving memory, storing it in a file helps identify the output being returned and assists in troubleshooting when completing the initial setup.